 Establish Clear and Consistent Policies

-To prepare for the upcoming election, employers may wish to review and update relevant workplace policies to ensure compliance with federal, state and local laws and promote a civil workplace.
-For example, employers may wish to update policies regarding social media use, harassment, discrimination, employer-mandated meetings, voting leave and dress code policies.
+To prepare for the upcoming election, employers may want to review and update relevant workplace policies to ensure compliance with federal, state, and local laws and promote a civil work environment.

 Train Employees and Managers

-Heading into the election season, employers may also consider training employees on any relevant policies, including antidiscrimination, social media or dress code policies.
-Employers may also take the opportunity to remind employees of the importance of maintaining a civil workplace despite heightened tensions.
-Employers may also want to separately train managers on how to handle and respond to employee conflicts and on their obligations regarding speech that is protected under the NLRA and state or local laws.
+Heading into the election season, employers may also consider training employees on any relevant policies, including anti-discrimination, social media, or dress code policies.
+Employers may also take the opportunity to remind employees of the importance of maintaining a civil and respectful workplace, despite heightened tensions.

 Review State and Local Laws

-As outlined in this Compliance Bulletin, a number of states and municipalities have enacted laws regarding employer and employee rights and obligations with respect to politics in the workplace.
+As outlined in this Compliance Bulletin, several states and municipalities have enacted laws regarding the rights and obligations of employers and employees regarding politics in the workplace.
 Therefore, employers should carefully review such laws in the states where they have workers to ensure their practices and policies comply with such laws.
-Given the wide range and complexity of these laws, employers may also wish to work with local counsel to better understand their legal rights and responsibilities.